Philippine Science High School System: Organization

-For 24 years, the PSHS was a single campus on Agham Road, Diliman, Quezon City where the top 240 examinees in the National Competitive Examination held yearly were accepted as government scholars.
-All campuses have at most 30 students in each class.
-The main campus has eight classes per batch while the regional campuses have three classes per batch.
-Currently, each region in the Philippines except the Bangsamoro has a campus.

-System organization

 The Board of Trustees (BOT) is the highest policy making body of the PSHS System.
 The executive committee (ExeCom), composed of the directors of different PSHS campuses, is a collegial body that recommends policies and guidelines for the consideration of the BOT.
 The executive committee is chaired by the executive director, who coordinates the implementation of these policies and guidelines.
 PSHS campuses are headed by directors who are members of the ExeCom.